Tag Archives: South Korea

 Withdraw UNASUR’s UN Troops from Haiti!

-By Staff (sgl/emw/mgt/jrr) Prensa Latina | Editorial comment by Dady Chery, Haiti Chery.
-At a meeting of the Union of South American Nations (UNASUR), Member countries discussed a timetable for South America’s gradual military withdrawal from MINUSTAH.
-But the withdrawal plan so far looks more like one for a gradual replacement of Latin American troops with Asian and African troops.
+By Staff (sgl/emw/mgt/jrr) Prensa Latina | Commentary by Dady Chery, Haiti Chery.
+At a meeting of the Union of South American Nations (UNASUR), Member countries discussed a timetable for South America’s withdrawal from MINUSTAH.
+But the plan so far looks more like one for a gradual replacement of Latin American troops with Asian and African troops.

-Corruption By ‘Peacekeeping’: The Lure of Foreign Exchange
+Corruption by ‘Peacekeeping’: The Lure of Foreign Exchange

-By Staff, AFP via AsiaOne | Editorial comment by Dady Chery, Haiti Chery.
-Bangladeshi soldiers serving as UN “peacekeepers” have sent home nearly US $1.24 billion during the past three years.
-In 2010 Bangladesh sent its first female MINUSTAH contingent — a group of 110 — to Haiti to support the military occupation that followed a US-France-Canada coup against democratically elected president Jean-Bertrand Aristide.
+By Staff, AsiaOne | Editorial comment by Dady Chery, Haiti Chery.
+Bangladeshi UN “peacekeepers” have sent home nearly $1.24 billion during the past three years.
+In 2010 Bangladesh sent its first female MINUSTAH contingent, a group of 110, to Haiti.